Stephen Fry: 2009–2014: Return to theatre and documentaries

 In February 2008, Fry began presenting podcasts entitled Stephen Fry's Podgrams, in which he recounts his life and recent experiences.
 In July 2008, he appeared as himself in I Love Stephen Fry, an Afternoon Play for Radio 4 written by former Fry and Laurie script editor Jon Canter.
 On 7 May 2008, Fry gave a speech as part of a series of BBC lectures on the future of public service broadcasting in the United Kingdom, which he later recorded for a podcast.
-His six-part travel series Stephen Fry in America began on BBC One in October 2008, and saw him travel to each of the 50 US states.
-In the same year, he narrated the nature documentaries Spectacled Bears: Shadow of the Forest for the BBC Natural World series.
+His six-part travel series Stephen Fry in America began on BBC One in October 2008 and saw him travel to each of the 50 US states.
+In the same year, he narrated the nature documentary Spectacled Bears: Shadow of the Forest for the BBC Natural World series.
 In the 2009 television series Last Chance to See, Fry and zoologist Mark Carwardine sought out endangered species, some of which had been featured in Douglas Adams' and Carwardine's 1990 book and radio series of the same name.

-Fry's voice has been featured in a number of video games, including an appearance as Reaver, an amoral supporting character in Lionhead Studios games Fable II (2008) and Fable III (2010), and as the narrator of the LittleBigPlanet series.
-He also narrates a section of Bungie's Destiny 2 (2017) expansion Warmind as the "Concierge"; an AI that, when interacted with at certain points, will give the player background information on Bray Exoscience.
+Fry's voice has been featured in several video games, including an appearance as Reaver, an amoral supporting character in Lionhead Studios' games Fable II (2008) and Fable III (2010), and as the narrator of the LittleBigPlanet series.
+He also narrates a section of Bungie's Destiny 2 (2017) expansion Warmind as the "Concierge", an AI that, when interacted with at certain points, will give the player background information on Bray Exoscience.
 In 2008, Fry's narration for Bond's Paddington Bear story More About Paddington (1959) saw him receive the Audie Award for Young Listeners' Title from the Audio Publishers Association in the U.S.